CRM Built as Infrastructure, Not a Contact List

 What about email deliverability?

-We set up proper email authentication (SPF, DKIM, DMARC), warm sending domains, and monitor deliverability metrics.
+Proper email authentication (SPF, DKIM, DMARC) gets set up on the sending domain.
+Sending domains warm gradually.
+Deliverability metrics monitored.
 Automated emails that land in spam are worse than no emails at all.

 • Full email authentication configured